Current EPIC Lab Members

 Kara is interested in magma genesis and volatile solubility on exoplanets, Earth, and solar system bodies, the timescales of events in magmatic systems, geothermometry, volcano science and hazards, high-silica magmatic systems, and how our planet's volcanologic and petrologic mechanisms can be used to understand those on other planets and moons.
 In EPIC, her research focused on experimental determination of exoplanetary melting behavior, developing a new clinopyroxene-liquid geothermometer for silicic magmatic systems and better understanding magmatic history leading up to effusive eruptions at Yellowstone caldera.

-EPIC PhD Graduate, ASU ( Fall 2014 - Spring 2020)
+Former EPIC PhD Student, ASU ( Fall 2014 - Spring 2020) & NSF Graduate Fellow (2015-2018)

 Now Research Scientist ASU Facility for Open Research in a Compressed Environment (FORCE)